wharfkit/antelope/README.md

 Instructions and notes on debugging typescript in your IDE.
 Explains how to match the Mocha test configuration found in the Makefile.

 [Notes on setting up IDE Debuggers](docs/IDE_Debug.md)

+Made with ☕️ & ❤️ by [Greymass](https://greymass.com), if you find this useful please consider [supporting us](https://greymass.com/support-us).